DarinNaoroji15/Log-Analysis-in-Linux-and-Splunk/Log Analysis in Linux.md

-# Log Analysis in Linux
+# Log Analysis in Linux and Command Line Usage

 In this lab project, I will analysis on logs I could search and find through Kali Linux.
-Lab practice apart of Infosec Learning and through Springboard Curriculum.

 Linux Analysis